William E. Simon: Personal life

 Simon was a resident of Harding Township, New Jersey.
-The superyacht Itasca was owned by Simon, the first such yacht to pass through the Northwest Passage, followed by a visit to Antarctica.
+The superyacht Itasca was owned by Simon; it was the first such yacht to pass through the Northwest Passage, followed by a visit to Antarctica.

 He was married first to Carol Girard in 1950.
-William and Carol Simon had two sons and five daughters (Bill, J. Peter, Mary Beth, Carol Leigh, Aimee, Julie Ann and Johanna) and 27 grandchildren.
+William and Carol Simon had two sons and five daughters (Bill, J. Peter, Mary Beth, Carol Leigh, Aimee, Julie Ann, and Johanna).
 She died in 1995.
-Simon married his second wife, Tonia Adams Donnelley in 1996.
+Simon married his second wife, Tonia Adams Donnelley, in 1996.